milonmaze/privacy-terms-observatory/www.snap.com/en-US/privacy/privacy-policy.md

 Although our systems are designed to delete some of your information automatically, we cannot promise that deletion will take place by a specific time.

 In some cases we need to comply with legal requirements to store your data which stops us from deleting your information.
 For example, if we receive a notice from a court asking us to keep a copy of your content.
-Other reasons we may be required to keep a copy of your data are if we get reports of abuse or other Terms or policy violations, or if your account, content created by you, or content created with other Snapchatters is flagged by others or our systems for abuse or other Terms or policy violations.
+Other reasons we may keep a copy of your data are if we get reports of abuse or other Terms or policy violations, or if your account, content created by you, or content created with other Snapchatters is flagged by others or our systems for abuse or other Terms or policy violations.
 Finally, we may also keep certain information in backup for a limited period of time or as required by law.

 For the latest information about how long we store different types of content, check out our Support Site.